-For the purposes of the HHPD grant program, all dam risk includes the incremental risk, nonbreach risk, and residual risk associated with each eligible HHPD.
+For the purposes of the HHPD grant program, all dam risk includes the incremental risk, non-breach risk, and residual risk associated with each eligible HHPD.
+High Hazard Potential is a classification standard for any dam whose failure or misoperation will cause probable loss of human life.
 There are 152 HHPDs in the state.